ctaylo21/jarvis/README.md

 Jarvis
 ============

-This .vimrc was developed by a few engineers at Next Jump and features some of the best plugins and shorcuts that we've found while using Vim.
+This .vimrc features some of the best plugins and shorcuts that I've found while using Vim.
 The hope is that this installation will get you up-and-running quickly without needing much vim knowledge in advance.

 <img src="http://i.imgur.com/QkN0bpN.png" title="Gvim Screenshot"/></a>
 Beautiful, isn't it?